 In 2011, Metro Vancouver and its member municipalities adopted the Regional Growth Strategy (RGS) which addressed the main challenge of how to accommodate anticipated growth in the region.
 Through its Regional Context Statement, Burnaby has committed to accommodating an additional 125,000 people over the next 25 years.
-Identified as a Regional City Centre within the RGS, Metrotown is anticipated to accommodate a significant component of the City's residential and commercial growth.
-A Plan update will respond to the City's commitment to accommodate Burnaby's share of regional growth, in locations well-served by transit.
+Identified as a Regional City Centre within the RGS, Metrotown is anticipated to accommodate a significant component of the city's residential and commercial growth.
+A Plan update will respond to the city's commitment to accommodate Burnaby's share of regional growth over the long-term, in locations well-served by transit.